 National Development Programme for Coaching Excellence

 This course is relevant for coaches working with adults and young people who participate in equestrian sport for competitive recreation motives.
-Coaches wanting to join this programme will be ambitious in improving their own performance and will already have success in getting more people participating in equestrian sport and retaining them in the sport by creating enjoyable coaching environments.
+Coaches wanting to join this programme will be ambitious in improving their own performance and will already have success in encouraging people to participate in equestrian sport and retaining them by creating enjoyable coaching environments.

-- To recognise the importance of high performing coaches working with riders at grass roots level
+- To recognise the importance of high performing coaches working with riders at a recreational level.

-- To use research and case studies from within and outside of equestrian sport to inform coaching practice at grass roots level
+- To use research and case studies from within and outside of equestrian sport to inform coaching practice.

-- To develop coaches with expertise to influence coaching programmes that improve rider’s experiences
+- To develop coaches with expertise to influence coaching programmes that improve rider experiences.

 Who should apply?

-- Coaches should already hold a UKCC level 3 qualification (or equivalent)
+- Coaches should already hold a level 3 qualification issued by an equestrian member body.

 High Performing Grassroots Coach Criteria

-- Aid the development of riders on an individual basis and are perceptive to their needs and wants
+Aids the development of riders on an individual basis and are perceptive to their needs and wants.

-- Show a commitment to on-going learning and personal development and act as an ambassador for the sport and positively influence the development of programmes to improve rider and driver experiences
+Acts as an ambassador for the sport and positively influences the development of programmes to improve rider/driver experiences.

 How to apply